valentinbergm/divvy-bikeshare-analysis/README.md

 | member        | classic_bike  | 59.52%              |
 | member        | electric_bike | 39.70%              |

-**Decision:** **EXCLUDED.** This is a crucial finding, but it's a "non-actionable" one for our specific business goal.
+**Dashboard Rationale:** **EXCLUDED.** This is a crucial finding, but it's a "non-actionable" one for our specific business goal.
 Since bike type is not a key differentiator for converting users, including this chart would add noise without contributing to the main story.
-This demonstrates a commitment to presenting only the most impactful, decision-driving insights.
+This demonstrates a commitment to focusing on impactful, decision-driving insights.

 ---

-### 5. Technical Stack & Process
+### 5. Future Work & Next Steps

-*   **Tools:** MySQL, Tableau Public
-*   **Process:**
-    1.  **Data Cleaning & Preparation:** Raw data from 12 months was loaded into MySQL, combined, and cleaned to create a master table for analysis.
-    2.  **Analysis:** 11 SQL queries were executed to aggregate data and extract key insights.
-    3.  **Visualization:** The aggregated datasets were connected to Tableau to create a 4-panel narrative dashboard.
+This analysis provides a strong foundation, but further investigation could yield even more targeted strategies:

+*   **Route Analysis:** Analyze the most popular trip routes (`start_station` to `end_station`) for casual riders to identify "tourist corridors" for partnerships or targeted advertising.
+*   **Pricing Analysis (A/B Testing):** If a "Weekend Pass" is implemented, conduct A/B tests with different price points to find the optimal balance between conversion rate and revenue.
+*   **External Data Integration:** Correlate ridership data with weather patterns and city event schedules to build a predictive model for demand, further optimizing bike availability.

 ---

-### 6. Repository Structure
+### 6. Technical Details

+*   **Tools:** MySQL (Data Cleaning, Transformation, Analysis), Tableau Public (Visualization)
+*   **Repository Structure:**
--   `/sql_scripts`: Contains all SQL queries for data processing and analysis.
+    -   `/sql_scripts`: Contains all SQL queries.
--   `/aggregated_data`: Contains the final CSV files used as the data source for Tableau.
+    -   `/aggregated_data`: Contains the final CSV files used in Tableau.
     -   `/images`: Contains the dashboard screenshot.
     -   `/tableau_workbook`: Contains the final Tableau workbook file (`.twbx`).

 ---